 As expected, the conflict is having a significant adverse impact on the EBRD's financial results and asset performance.
-The Bank reported a net loss of close to \in 1.66 billion for the first nine months of 2022, as per its September unaudited financial report.
-This follows its highest-ever net profit of \in 2.5 billion in 2021.
-The loss was driven by two factors: firstly, the conflict led to a substantial downward revaluation of equity exposure (of \in 1.5 billion) mostly in Russia, but also on the smaller equity exposures in Ukraine and Belarus.
-Secondly, the Bank booked provisions on loans and guarantees of a further \in 1.3 billion, to reflect the potential further deterioration of asset quality in the three countries.
+The Bank reported a net loss of close to €1.12 billion for in 2022, as per its 2022 audited financial report.
+This follows its highest-ever net profit of €2.5 billion in 2021.
+The loss was driven by two factors: firstly, the conflict led to a substantial downward revaluation of the bank's equity exposure (of €1.2 billion) mostly in Russia, but also on the smaller equity exposures in Ukraine and Belarus.
+Secondly, the Bank booked provisions on loans and guarantees of €1.4 billion for expected credit losses in the loan portfolio, much of it again related to the war in Ukraine.
+48% of the EBRD's loans to Ukraine were categorised as non-performing as of December 2022, with the bank expecting a further deterioration this year.
 All of EBRD's exposures in the three countries are either already in the non-performing category or on the watchlist, requiring provisioning.
-Total provisions are more than double the level of the pandemic year 2020.
+The evolution of NPLs is in line with our earlier expectations.
+Provision coverage of Stage 3 exposures was raised to 60% in 2022, from 51% a year earlier.
+The bank also increased provisions for expected credit losses on currently performing exposures, thus limiting any further impact on its financial results.

 Despite the loss, the bank's capital base remains strong.
-Incorporating the accumulated loss reduces the EBRD's capital base €18.1 billion as of September 2022, compared to €20.3 billion in 2021.
-However, the current level is similar to useable equity in 2020, when it stood at €17.9 billion, providing a still solid capital buffer.
+Incorporating the accumulated loss reduces the EBRD's capital base to €19.3 billion as of end 2022, compared to €20.3 billion in 2021.
+However, the current level is still higher than useable equity in 2020, when it stood at €17.9 billion, providing a still solid capital buffer.